dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T70: Democracy promotes just and sustainable solutions.
+### T70: Democratic progress is slower but more just and sustainable.

 |Support|
 |---|